aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 public class SparklineGroup
 ```

-[Sparkline](../../com.aspose.cells/sparkline) is organized into sparkline group.
+[Sparkline](../../com.aspose.cells/sparkline) is organized into a sparkline group.
 A SparklineGroup contains a variable number of sparkline items.
 A sparkline group specifies the type, display settings and axis settings for the sparklines.

 **Example**